nevanII/nevanII/README.md

 - 👋 Hi, I’m @nevanII
-- 👀 I’m interested in becoming a software engineer / malware analyst.
+- 👀 I’m interested in becoming a software engineer / malware analyst/ penTester.
 - 🌱 I’m currently learning vb.net and C#.
 - 💞️ I’m looking to collaborate on anything that will help me become a better programmer.
-- 📫 How to reach me ...
+- 📫 How to reach me nevIImail@protonmail.com.

 <!---
 nevanII/nevanII is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.